-I. Location of Work
+G. Location of Work

-Services shall be delivered to selected 6 districts and MDAs.

-The CSOs will be required to be physically present in the districts during implementation of activities.
+Services shall be delivered to selected 4 districts (Kasese, Tororo, Kitgum and Amudat).
+For Track One the selected CSOs will be required to be physically present in the districts during implementation of activities.
+Track Two CSO will need to provide strong evidence of an activity footprint, presence and/or active partnerships in the four target districts.

-Applications should be submitted in soft copy to UNDP Uganda by email to tenders.kampala@undp.org; UNDP espouses equal participation of men and women; and women-led organizations are highly encouraged to apply.
+Applications should be submitted in soft copy to UNDP Uganda by email to tenders.kampala@undp.org; UNDP espouses equal participation of men and women; and women-led firms/CSOs are highly encouraged to apply.
 Please ensure that your project proposal is clear and concise, preferably between 08-10 pages, excluding the attachments.
 Submissions must be not more that 30Mbs in size; larger files can be submitted using the WeTransfer free online file sharing service.

 For further details, please visit http://procurement-notices.undp.org to download the full project proposal template and kindly follow instructions.
-Deadline for submission of applications: 2nd December 2019.
+Deadline for submission of applications: 19th March, 2020.
 Languages Required: English.
 Applicants who do not receive feedback within 21 days from the closing date must consider their applications as unsuccessful.

-J. Scope of Proposal Price and Schedule of Payments
+A. Scope of Proposal Price and Schedule of Payments